 The implementing jurisdiction must develop a reference level defined as the quantity of GHG emissions that have occurred during business-as-usual activities during a designated period of time within the geographic boundaries of the implementing jurisdiction.
+To ensure integrity in reducing emissions, the reference level must be based on historical data rather than projections of future deforestation rates.
 The reference level must be developed consistent with IPCC methodologies using transparent and high-quality remote sensing and ground-level data, and best available historical annual deforestation rates, and must be updated periodically.
-The crediting baseline, and any resulting sector-based crediting, as described in Chapter 6 is measured against the reference level.
+The crediting baseline, which represents the level of the implementing jurisdiction's own efforts to reduce deforestation that are required prior to and any resulting sector-based crediting, as described in Chapter 6 is measured against the reference level.

-- (a) The reference level shall represent an historical average of gross emissions from deforestation and, if applicable, degradation, over a 10 consecutive year period referred to as the reference period.
-The first-reference period shall be a 10-year period absent any influence from the jurisdictional sector-based crediting program that ends no more than 248 months prior to linkage with an ETS. - (b) The reference level shall be based on the annual estimate of total native forest area cleared, expressed in metrics that are consistent with IPCC methodologies, and if applicable, the national Forest Reference Level or Forest Reference Emission Level.
-A jurisdictional reference level serves as a benchmark for assessing progress achieved against a jurisdictional crediting baseline. - (c) The reference level must be expressed in MTCO2e per year; - (d) The reference level shall be based on all of the following: - (1) Transparent and high-quality, spatially explicit data using remote sensing technology with known sensitivity to variation in forest cover, structure, and biomass which has been calibrated using ground-level measurements from within the implementing jurisdiction, and is capable of delineating native versus non-native forest; - (2) Annual emissions from deforestation and, if applicable, degradation, from a period of ten consecutive years averaged over the ten years, based on best available data;
+- To ensure that reductions of forest sector emissions represent a decrease against an accurate and well-documented level of historical emissions in the implementing jurisdiction, take reference level shall represent an historical average of gross emissions from deforestation and, if applicable, degradation, over a 10 consecutive year period referred to as the reference period.
+To ensure that take first-reference period represents shall be a 10-year period absent any influence from the jurisdictional sector-based crediting program, the 10 consecutive year period specified above shall-that ends no more than 248 months prior to linkage with an ETS. - (b) The reference level shall be based on the annual estimate of total native forest area cleared, expressed in metrics that are consistent with IPCC methodologies, and if applicable, the national Forest Reference Level or Forest Reference Emission Level.
+A jurisdictional reference level serves as a benchmark for assessing progress achieved against a jurisdictional crediting baseline. - (c) The reference level must be expressed in MTCO2e per year; - (d) The reference level shall be based on all of the following: - (1) Transparent and high-quality, spatially explicit data using remote sensing technology with known sensitivity to variation in forest cover, structure, and biomass which has been calibrated using ground-level measurements from within the implementing jurisdiction, and is capable of delineating native versus non-native forest; - (2) Annual emissions from deforestation and, if applicable, degradation, from a period of ten consecutive years averaged over the ten years, based on best available data; - (3) The reference level must include, at a minimum, above-ground biomass consistent with IPCC methods (also called above-ground standing live carbon stocks under California's Compliance Offset Protocol U.S. Forest Projects Products (ARB 2015b)).
+All carbon pools included in the reference level must also be included in the implementing jurisdiction's crediting baseline as described in Chapter 6.

-- (3) The reference level must include, at a minimum, above-ground biomass consistent with IPCC methods (also called above-ground standing live carbon stocks under California's Compliance Offset Protocol U.S. Forest Products (ARB 2015b)).
-All carbon pools included in the reference level must also be included in the implementing jurisdiction's crediting baseline as described in Chapter 6. - (e) If an implementing jurisdiction includes both deforestation and degradation in its reference level, the methodology used to determine annual averaged rates of deforestation and degradation, based upon peer-reviewed science, must be capable of reflecting regional differences within the jurisdiction, must be accounted for deforestation and degradation separately and be included within the implementing jurisdiction's sector plan described in Chapter 3. - (f) Non-native forests must be identified separately (spatially and through separate accounting) and excluded from the jurisdictional reference level and crediting baseline accounting. - (g) The reference level may be updated to reflect an unintentional reversal event. - (h) The reference level must be updated according to the schedule in Chapter 14, subparagraph (b).
+- (e) If an implementing jurisdiction includes both deforestation and degradation in its reference level, the methodology used to determine annual averaged rates of deforestation and degradation, based upon peer-reviewed science, must be capable of reflecting regional differences within the jurisdiction, must be accounted for deforestation and degradation separately and be included within the implementing jurisdiction's sector plan described in Chapter 3. - (f) Non-native forests must be identified separately (spatially and through separate accounting) and excluded from the jurisdictional reference level and crediting baseline accounting to reward actions to protect and expand forests that maintain a diversity of native species and multiple ages and not monoculture or industrial plantations. - (g) The reference level may be updated to reflect an unintentional reversal event. - (h) The reference level must be updated according to the schedule in Chapter 14, subparagraph (b).